amiryxe/easy-materialize-rtl/README.md

 Just include **materialize-rtl.css** after Materialize Style :)

 # Demo
-There is a preview for Persian: [Show Demo]: https://amirsaa.github.io/easy-Materialize-rtl/
+There is a preview for Persian: [Show Demo](https://amirsaa.github.io/easy-Materialize-rtl/)

 # How to Setup